A timeline of Trump’s marriages and sexual assault allegations

 Donald wins 2016 presidential election

-Donald was joined by his family at a New York rally on 8 November, where he and Melania learned together he won.
+Donald was joined by his family at a New York rally on 8 November, where he and Melania learned together that he had won the presidency.

 On 20 January 2017, Melania officially became first lady while her husband moved into the White House.
 She remained in New York, where their son was still attending school.